Chinese Medicine, Health and Well-being

-Traditional Chinese Medicine (TCM) theories align with the Buddhist and Taoist teaching that daily living should be kept in balance with the human body.
+Traditional Chinese Medicine (TCM) theories align with the Buddhist and Taoist teachings that daily living should be balanced with the human body.
 Like the Yin-

 Traditional Chinese Medicine treatments branch into these major types: -

-• Acupuncture – A technique of inserting and manipulating fine needles into specific acupuncture points on the body, this is often used to relieve pain along with the use of Moxibustion (the burning of mugwort, a small, spongy herb) to warm and encourage blood circulation.
+- Acupuncture – A technique of inserting and manipulating fine needles into specific acupuncture points on the body.
+This is often used to relieve pain and use Moxibustion (the burning of mugwort, a small, spongy herb) to warm and encourage blood circulation.

-•Dietary Food Therapy – Rebalancing the body from excess or deficiencies with food to replenish needed nutrients.
+- Dietary Food Therapy – Rebalancing the body from excess or deficiencies with food to replenish nutrients.

-During the 1990s large steps in China were taken to rebuild cultural sites that were destroyed during the Cultural Revolution.
-Literature on liberal trends surfaced, for example texts on feminism such as those by noted scholar Dai Jinhua (1959 – present), a Marxist feminist scholar.
+During the 1990s, large steps in China were taken to rebuild cultural sites destroyed during the Cultural Revolution.
+Literature on liberal trends surfaced, for example, texts on feminism such as those by noted scholar Dai Jinhua (1959 – present), a Marxist feminist scholar.

 Chinese mental health issues are still not widely discussed in the community, but nevertheless are being addressed in Manchester by projects such as the SEVA Project and the Kwan Wai Project.
-The Kwan Wai formerly known as the name Chinese / Vietnamese Mental Health Project was set up in 1999 as one of the many projects at the Wai Yin Chinese Women Society as a result of needs identified during research funded by the National Lottery.
+The Kwan Wai, formerly known as the Chinese / Vietnamese Mental Health Project, was set up in 1999 as one of the many projects at the Wai Yin Chinese Women Society due to needs identified during research funded by the National Lottery.
 The name was changed to the Kwan Wai Project in 2002.
-Kwan Wai means support and caring.
-The project is funded by Manchester Social Services Department,
+Kwan Wai means to support and care.
+Manchester Social Services Department funds the project,